maxxof/tsoha-courseldry/README.md

-Welcome to Courseldr
+Welcome to Courseldry

 ---

-Courseldr is an app where university students can review courses they have completed/attended to give future students brief but analyzed look at what is waiting for them at the chosen course.
+Courseldry is an app where university students can review courses they have completed/attended to give future students brief but analyzed look at what is waiting for them at the chosen course.
 All reviews are subjective so readers can agree or disagree with provided functionality for that and, of course, by commenting.